sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

     of specific software releases that are part of the same release/support infrastructure (i.e. Fabrikam Office 2013).
-This version is used for string comparisons only and is not compared to be an earlier or later release (that is done via the entity version). <!--FIXME: consistency -->
+This version is used for string comparisons only and is not compared to be an earlier or later release (that is done via the concise-software-identity object's software-version item).

 - description (index 46): A longer, detailed description of the software.
 This description can be multiple sentences (differentiated from summary, which is a very short,